withaspirit/Elevator-Simulation/README.md

     ### Areas for Improvement

     #### Design

     The Elevator has too much responsibility.
 As discussed in (/../../issues/184), one solution was putting a RequestQueue for each Elevator in the Scheduler.
 That could increase Scheduler's awareness of Elevator's current and future state.
 It would also solve the data concurrency problem between Elevator and ElevatorView and  be more faithful to the project requirements.

     A state machine pattern for the Elevator was not implemented due to lack of effort on the system design.
 Increased collaboration and shared responsibility for the design amongst group members could have helped alleviate pressure.

     The ArrivalSensor was not properly integrated into the simulation.
 There were also bugs not addressed in time for iteration submission, as seen in [#43](/../../issues/43).
+Finally, the GUI for the Elevator lacks buttons to trigger the ELEVATOR_STUCK and ARRIVAL_SENSOR_FAIL faults.
 Better time management and completing the project objectives at least a day before the deadline would have left time to address unresovled issues.

     #### Team